Ordisoftware/Hebrew-Calendar/README.md

 - Add F1/F2/F3 shortcuts to select the view.
 - Add F4/F5/F6/F7 shortcuts to open searches windows.
 - Add moon month name to all days in the month view.
-- Add suspend reminder menu in the main form and the tray icon.
+- Add suspend reminder menu in the main form and the Tray Icon.
-- Improve tray icon to show if the reminder is suspended.
+- Improve Tray Icon to show if the reminder is suspended.
-- Add preferences menu in the tray icon.
+- Add preferences menu in the Tray Icon.
 - Add dialog box to choose sun or moon omer at first startup.
 - Add celebrations dialog box notice.
 - Improve personal Shabat dialog box notice.